smarigowda/thecloudbootcamp/README.md

 # Task

-- Use `output` block to output the S3 bucket name
+- Use attributes and dependencies in Terraform

 ## Pre-requisite